 StreamNet continued to acquire fish data from our four partner state fish and wildlife agencies (ODFW, WDFW, IDFG and MFWP), one federal fisheries agency (USFWS for data from the national fish hatcheries), a tribal consortium (CRITFC), the Fish passage Center (FPC), and one tribe (CCT).
 Efforts continue to work with other tribes to access population-level indicator data for the CA project.
 These data have been created through a variety of funding processes and sources, only some of which are through BPA or other federal programs.
 As a regional data coordinator, StreamNet strives to provide all data of a given type from all sources.
 The project uses subcontracts to support data stewards inside these agencies to acquire quality check, develop metadata, convert when necessary, and update data of types routinely disseminated through StreamNet, and to convert these data to the regional data standard.
-The data are then submitted to the StreamNet database at PSMFC, where they are quality checked and managed so they become available to the StreamNet online data query systems.
+The data are then submitted to the StreamNet online data query systems.
 The data are then made publicly available for viewing and download in standardized format through the project website, www.streamnet.org.